The $k$-fold circuit property for matroids: Preliminaries

 \subsection{Count matroids}

 Count matroids are a family of matroids defined on the edge set of a multigraph.
-They occur frequently in combinatorial optimisation, see \cite{Fra}.
+They occur frequently in combinatorial optimisation; see \cite{Fra}.
 They will be used as a source of examples throughout this paper.

 Let $a,b$ be integers with $0\leq b<2a$ and $H = (V,E)$ be a multigraph.
 The \emph{count matroid} $\cM_{a,b}(H)$ of $H$ is the matroid on $E$ in which a set of edges $F \subseteq E$ is independent if and only if $|F'| \leq a|V(F')| - b$ for all $\emptyset \neq F' \subseteq F$.
-Three well known examples of count matroids are $\cM_{1,1}(H)$, the {\em cycle matroid of $H$}, $\cM_{1,0}(H)$, the {\em bicycle matroid of $H$}, and $\cM_{2,3}(H)$, the {\em $2$-dimensional rigidity matroid of $H$}.
+Three well known examples of count matroids are $\cM_{1,1}(H)$, the \emph{cycle matroid of $H$}, $\cM_{1,0}(H)$, the \emph{bicycle matroid of $H$}, and $\cM_{2,3}(H)$, the \emph{$2$-dimensional rigidity matroid of $H$}.

 Note that, if $H$ and $H'$ are graphs and $F \subseteq E(H)\cap E(H')$ then the rank of $F$ will be the same in $\cM_{a,b}(H)$ and $\cM_{a,b}(H')$.
 As such, we will generally not specify the underlying graph $H$ and assume it is a sufficiently dense complete multigraph that contains $F$.
-More precisely, we define the {\em full count matroid} $\cM(a,b)$ to be the count matroid $\cM_{a,b}(H)$ where $H=K_n^{a,b}$ is a complete multigraph on $n$ vertices in which each vertex is incident with $\max\{a-b,0\}$ loops and all pairs of vertices are joined by $2a-b$ parallel edges.
+More precisely, we define the \emph{full count matroid} $\cM(a,b)$ to be the count matroid $\cM_{a,b}(H)$ where $H=K_n^{a,b}$ is a complete multigraph on $n$ vertices in which each vertex is incident with $\max\{a-b,0\}$ loops and all pairs of vertices are joined by $2a-b$ parallel edges.
 These parameters are chosen to ensure that $\cM(a,b)$ does not contain the trivial circuits consisting of a vertex with $a-b+1$ loops or a pair of vertices joined by $2a-b+1$ parallel edges.
-We will refer to such a complete multigraph as an {\em $(a,b)$-clique}.
+We will refer to such a complete multigraph as an \emph{ $(a,b)$-clique}.
 We will denote the rank function of $\cM(a,b)$ by $r_{a,b}$, and say that a graph $G\subseteq H$ is \emph{$\cM(a,b)$-rigid} if $r_{a,b}(G) = a|V(G)| - b$.
-Note that the subgraphs of $K_n^{a,b}$ induced by one or two vertices are both $\cM(a,b)$-rigid when $0\leq b\leq a$.
+Note that the $(a,b)$-clique on the same vertex set as $G$ also has rank $a|V(G)| - b$, so the $\cM(a,b)$-rigid graphs on a given vertex set have maximal possible rank.
+In addition, all induced subgraphs of $K_n^{a,b}$ with at least two vertices are $\cM(a,b)$-rigid.
+This statement remains true for induced subgraphs with one vertex when $0\leq b\leq a$.

-We will need the following result which gives some elementary, and well known, results for count matroids.
-In the lemma, and elsewhere in this paper, we take the {\em degree} of a vertex $v$ in a multigraph to be the number of edges incident to $v$, counting each loop once only.
+We will need the following result which describes some elementary, and well known, properties of count matroids.
+In the lemma, and elsewhere in this paper, we take the \emph{degree} of a vertex $v$ in a multigraph to be the number of edges incident to $v$, counting each loop once only.